Type 2 Diabetes Guide

 • Highly refined or processed foods.

 Every person has unique dietary needs.
-Your healthcare provider might refer you to a dietician who can assist you in making up a plan for your diabetic diet, including helping you choose the foods that will work best for managing your condition and your overall health.
+Your healthcare provider may be able to refer you to a dietitian who can assist you in making up a plan for your diabetic diet, including helping you that will work best for managing your condition and your overall health.

-Follow the food guidelines that your doctor or dietician set out for you.
-In some cases, a proper diet and regular exercise are all that's needed to control Type 2 Diabetes, without a need for medication or insulin.
-As a bonus, a healthy diet and exercise routine can help with weight loss.
+Follow the food guidelines that your doctor or dietitian set out for you.
+In some cases, a proper diet and regular exercise are all that's needed to control type 2 diabetes, without a need for medication or insulin.
+As a bonus, a healthy diet and exercise routine can help with .
 It can even lead to the prevention of diabetes for people who haven't yet developed the condition.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.